AaratiAkkapeddi/CAA/Assignments/FINAL_ASSIGNMENT/README.md

 ## 2. You can use whatever data you like.
 You can use data you found in the library, or online, but you need to send me the data to be approved first.
-If you are collecting your own data, you need to record it in a .csv file and send it to me as well.**
+If you are collecting your own data, you need to record it in a .csv file and send it to me as well.
+Additionally, if you are going to use code, you must get this data to me by Monday because I will need to format it for you.

 ## I've also found some sample datasets that you are welcome to use...